Bharathkumar-Tamilarasu/Covid-Analysis/README.md

 ![Covid_1](https://github.com/Bharathkumar-Tamilarasu/Covid19-An-Analytical-Study/blob/main/Covid_3.jpg)

 ## Introduction
-This project uses SQL to study Covid-19 data from January 1, 2020, to October 3, 2023.
-By asking questions to the data, we found important facts about the Covid-19 pandemic during this time.
-The project helps us understand how the pandemic has affected people and countries over the past few years.
+Analyzed COVID-19 data from January 1, 2020, to October 3, 2023, using SQL to derive insights.
+Utilized Tableau to transform findings into impactful visuals, providing a comprehensive understanding of the pandemic's impact on individuals and countries.

 ## Data Analysis